ga-wdi-lessons/intro_backend_via_php/readme.md

 > This is a web domain I own but am not using at the moment.

-Everything beginning with `HTTP` is a header that was sent by the request you just made to my server.
+Everything beginning with `HTTP` is a **header** that was sent by the request you just made to my server.

+### Header and body

+Requests have two "body parts": the **header** and the **body**.
+They also have a **destination**: the URL.

+The header contains metadata that gives the server additional information about what you're requesting: what browser you're using, what kind of file you want, and so on.

+The body contains any data sent with the request.
+It is is empty for virtually all requests you make by just typing a URL into your browser.
+It is used most often when you submit a form.

 ### You do: Set a header